* Nearly 60 percent say they have taken pill only once

 Among those who used the pill during those four years, 59 percent said they took it just once, while 24 percent said they used it twice, the report said.
 Seventeen percent said they used it three times or more.

 Emergency contraception has been available by prescription in the United States since 1999.
-One version of the morning-after pill, known as Plan B, has stirred the most political controversy.
+One version, known as Plan B, has stirred the most political controversy.

 Plan B, much like regular birth control, stops pregnancy by blocking the release of a woman's egg, or it may prevent fertilization or implantation in the uterus.
 But it must be taken within days after intercourse to work.

 The U.S. Food and Drug Administration approved sales of Plan B to adult women without a prescription in 2006 after years of contentious debate.
-It later loosened the restriction to include 17-year-olds.
+It later allowed sales to 17-year-olds.

 Women's health groups lauded the move as a way to prevent unwanted pregnancies.
 But conservatives warned it could lead to promiscuity, especially among youth, and more sexual assaults.